The Dermatologist-Approved Way To Get Self-Tanner Off Your Hands

 4. Get unconventional (if needed)

 If the previous steps didn't get the job done, then it might be time to try something stronger.
 "Depilatory creams that remove hair can also take away self tanner," Dr. Rabach says.
 You might not have touched the stuff since your teen years, but on the off chance that you don't have a remover, but do happen to have a bottle of Nair lying around, it's worth a shot.
 (Just be sure to follow the directions.)
+Another idea: "Lemon juice works well, or any toner with AHAs or BHAs," advises New York City-based dermatologist Dendy Engelman, MD.
 As for next time, don't forget an applicator mitt.

 At Refinery29, we’re here to help you navigate this overwhelming world of stuff.
 All of our market picks are independently selected and curated by the editorial team.
 The product details reflect the price and availability at the time of publication.
 If you buy something we link to on our site, Refinery29 may earn commission.